 (Pannonia Slovenia, area of Prekmurje)

-Another very famous Slovenian food is Karst Prosciutto.
+Another very famous Slovenian food is the Karst Prosciutto.
 Prosciutto is a top product of the centuries-old tradition of salting and drying meat on the Karst bora.
-It is on the air-dried pork thigh, with which a glass of Teran or red Karst wine go the best.
+It is on the air-dried pork thigh, that goes well with a glass of Teran or red Karst.

 (Slovenia’s sea side, area of Karst)

-Štruklji is a traditional Slovenian food made from a dough with a variety of fillings, which can be eaten as an individual dish or a side dish.
-They can be prepared from different types of dough, baked or cooked, sweet or salty.
-The best known Štruklji are cottage cheese, tarragon (»pehtranovi«), walnut, apple and poppy.
+Štruklji is another traditional Slovenian food made from a dough and filled with variety of fillings.
+They can be eaten as an individual dish or a side dish.
+They can be prepared from different types of dough, baked or cooked, salty or sweet.
+The best known Štruklji are made of cottage cheese, tarragon (»pehtranovi«), walnuts, apple or poppy seeds.